LASIK SURGERY

 What to Bring and How to Prepare

-Whether your procedure will involve one or both eyes, it will be necessary to arrange transportation for after surgery.
+Whether your procedure involves one eye or both, it will be necessary to arrange transportation for after surgery.

 NO CHANGE in eating and medication routines is necessary.